DrAShabut/AndroidDev/session-7.md

 # Android Multimedia Framework

-This Tutorial shows you how to write a media-playing application that interacts with the user and the system in order to obtain good performance and a pleasant user experience.
+This Tutorial shows you how to write a media-playing application that interacts with the user and the system in order to get good performance and a pleasant user experience.
 It also looks at how to use Camera APIs using the default camera app and camera2 app.

 # Exercise 1: MediaPlayer APIs to play a sound file.
 Create a new project in Android Studio and call it MediaPlayer.
 Use the default options and select Empty Activity when prompted for Activity Type.
 We will also need a sound for this exercise and will use the same longer playing "water" sound from:http://soundbible.com/2032-Water.html